 Drill #2 - Two Versus Two with a Spare

 This drill is physically demanding but tactically quite clever.
 The defending pair must work hard but smart.
-The team in possession can relax but they will stay alert because giving the ball away mean hard work.
+The team in possession can relax but they will stay alert because giving the ball away means hard work to come.

 Drill #3 - Step Jumps

 This is a plyometric exercise and should be completed towards the beginning of the session but only after a thorough warm up.

 - Stand beside a cone or soft object to be cleared.